nextflow-io/nextflow/docs/google.md

 Finally, the `GOOGLE_APPLICATION_CREDENTIALS` environment variable can be used to specify location of the Google credentials file.

-If you don't have it, the credentials file can be download from the Google Cloud Console following these steps:
+If you don't have it, the credentials file can be downloaded from the Google Cloud Console following these steps:

 - Open the [Google Cloud Console](https://console.cloud.google.com)
 - Go to APIs & Services → Credentials